jaideepsinhdabhi/JustDataML/README.md

 ## 🚀 About Me

 🚀 Data Scientist | Analytics Enthusiast | Python Aficionado 🐍 \
-I'm a Data Scientist working in a BioTech Industry.\
+I'm a Data Scientist working in the BioTech Industry.\
 I am based out of India 🇮🇳 \
-I love to code in python ,Bash and R \
+I love to code in Python,Bash and R \
 I have a strong base in statistics and Machine learning \
 I am passionate about networking and fostering meaningful connections within the tech community.
 Feel free to reach out if you'd like to discuss Data Science 👨🏻‍💻, Machine Learning 🦾, Chess ♞ or Pens 🖋️